eleanorfrajka/website-edits/static/pages/projects.md

 ## Projects

+Now spinning up is a new NERC-funded project on Mesoscale eddies in the Atlantic:

+* [MerMEED](/projects/mermeed/) (Mechanisms responsible for Mesoscale Eddy Energy Dissipation) - stay tuned for more!

-The three main projects I have worked on are
+The three main projects I have worked/am working on are

 * [DynOPO](/projects/dynopo/) (Dynamics of the Orkney Passage Outflow)
 * [RAPID](/projects/rapid/) (Meridional overturning circulation at 26N)
 * [Labrador Sea](/projects/labsea/) (Seagliders in the Labrador Sea for my PhD thesis.)

-Now spinning up is a new NERC-funded project on Mesoscale eddies in the Atlantic:

-* [MerMEED](/projects/mermeed/) (Mechanisms responsible for Mesoscale Eddy Energy Dissipation) - stay tuned for more.

 <!--## Methods: Seagliders